Daughter Of A Numbers Runner Witnessed An Underground Economy In Action

 DAVIS: It was my normal.
 I really had no other reference.
 I knew that other mothers weren't like my mom, but it was simply her job.
 It was what she did.

-GROSS: It was also anxiety-provoking - wasn't it? - because you must have known, even at a young age, that there was a lot of risk involved with this.
+GROSS: It was also anxiety-provoking, though, wasn't it?
+Because you must have known, even at a young age, that there was a lot of risk involved with this.

 GROSS: I know the phone must have been ringing all the time at your home, but what about house calls?
 Did people come to put money on their number?

 Also, I think that, for a lot of black folks, it was a little magical.
-It was such a incredibly sort of pleasurable ritual.
-And it gave people a way to try to give meaning to their lives for different reasons.
-It feels good, for instance, to say, you know, I was thinking about my father; I miss him so much; I decided to look up what his name plays for because he's really been on my mind; and so I went to the dream book, and I found that his name plays for six or one; I'm going to play that today.
+It was such a incredibly sort of pleasurable ritual, and it gave people a way to try to give meaning to their lives for different reasons.
+It feels good, for instance, to say, you know, I was thinking about my father.
+I miss him so much.
+I decided to look up what his name plays for because he's really been on my mind, and so I went to the dream book, and I found that his name plays for 6-4-1.
+I'm going to play that today.
 And you feel some kind of way about it.
 You feel as though you've done this thing that helps you think about this person you love, that, you know, gives you a chance to win something.
 And if you do win, maybe your father helped you win.
 But many of my mom's customers called in their numbers over the phone.

 GROSS: So how would your mother collect the money from them?